C-Loftus/C-Loftus.github.io/content/writings/psychosomatic-rsi.md

 <br>
 <br>

-_In this post I assume that you have a general understanding of what psychosomatic pain is, but not necessarily its specifics or ways of curing it._
+_In this post I assume that you have a general understanding of what psychosomatic pain is, but not necessarily its specifics with regards to the hands_

 ## Who Falls Into This Category